ExpediaGroup/beekeeper/README.md

 # Running Beekeeper

-Beekeeper consists of three Spring Boot applications which run independently of each other:
+Beekeeper consists of four Spring Boot applications which run independently of each other:

 - `beekeeper-path-cleanup` periodically queries a database for paths to delete and performs deletions.
 - `beekeeper-metadata-cleanup` periodically queries a database for metadata to delete and performs deletions on hive tables, partitions, and s3 paths.
 - `beekeeper-scheduler-apiary` periodically polls an Apiary SQS queue for Hive Metastore events and inserts S3 paths and Hive tables to be deleted into a database, scheduling them for deletion.
+- `beekeeper-api` allows users to retrieve information from the database and see what has been scheduled for deletion.

-All applications require configuration to be provided, see [Application configuration](#application-configuration) for details.
+All applications (except the `beekeeper-api`) require configuration to be provided, see [Application configuration](#application-configuration) for details.

     java -jar <spring-boot-application>.jar --config=<config>.yml